 Virtual tours are not a new thing, though, most universities across the country have some form of the virtual tour already that is designed for overseas students or long-distance travellers who aren’t able to visit open days.

-These have been enhanced with video student stories and live video sessions. universities from Staffs to Worcester, Sheffield to Nottingham and Du Montfort have replaced their standard open days with virtual open days on the same dates where interactive experiences will help prospective students engage with the uni and tutors in face-to-face sessions.
-They’re sure to be a great introduction and icebreaker.
+These have been enhanced with video student stories and live video sessions. universities from Staffs to Worcester, Sheffield to Nottingham and Du Montfort run virtual open days on the same dates, with interactive experiences to help prospective students engage with the uni and tutors in face-to-face sessions.

-There are two ways to check out existing uni student experiences, via review sites (like WhatUni, StudentCrowd and TheStudentRoom) and on social media.
 Review sites are an awesome way to check out structured reviews on universities, halls, courses and tutors.
 You’ll be able to search for people who lived in your halls, took your course, had your tutors, everything!

 Obviously, it’s best to bear in mind that every year is different so don’t feel too intimidated about a bad review – it’s the awareness that counts.

-Stay up to date with all things related to university open days through our blog.
 Or head straight to the next post: Being a Student at Home: A Guide to Staying Focused.

-©2023 All rights reserved.
+Reset©2023-2024 All rights reserved.
 Find Open Days Ltd.